 Studies show that exogenous supplementation might positively affects sleep propensity (time it takes to fall asleep), duration, quality, and amount of REM sleep .
 And although melatonin doesn’t appear to be particularly effective for improving sleep disorders, it does elicit a beneficial effect for sleep issues caused by jet lag and shift work.

-There are some cautions when it comes to synthetic Melatonin supplementation, however.
+There are some cautions when it comes to synthetic Melatonin for flying anxiety, however.

 Using it for an extended period can cause reliance issues and can interrupt your body’s natural sleep-wake cycle long-term, often making these issues worse.

 Dosing may also be an issue.
 If you’re waking up super groggy after taking 50-10mg, it may be a sign you’re taking too much.

 Always dose lower to minimize unpleasant effects and next-day drowsiness.